 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Rockford, the Haight Village Historic District neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-In addition, the Haight Village Historic District neighborhood stands out for having an average per capita income lower than 99.8% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Haight Village Historic District neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.8% of the neighborhoods in America.
 The Haight Village Historic District neighborhood also has a greater percentage of children living in poverty (69.0%) than found in 98.4% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Our research shows that more people carpool to work here in the Haight Village Historic District (28.4%) than in 98.4% of the neighborhoods in America.